 Anna was wise to keep him wanting to come back.
 An eager customer is one you can trust, or use.
 Besides, it felt wrong to keep Tristan there when he didn't want to be, and at that time we still did have a sense of right and wrong.
 Besides, Romanoff would be coming in two hours.
-We could keep ourselves occupied arguing about something.
+We could keep ourselves occupied arguing about something in our hidden observation posts in the attic.